mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 Give it a minute to set up its dependencies, and then navigate to ``https://<serveraddress>:9002`` to make sure it works.

-..
-NOTE:: We only got this far due to a bug.
+..  note:: We only got this far due to a bug.
 Once it works, we'll need to
     add this to the autostart script for Etherpad.

 Backups